onflow/cadence/docs/testing-framework.md

 ```
 The type parameter `T` is bound to `AnyStruct` type.
 It is also optional.

-#### Example:
-A matcher that checks whether the given integer value is a negative value.
+For example, a matcher that checks whether a given integer value is negative can be defined as follows:

 ```cadence
 let isNegative = Test.newMatcher(fun (_ value: Int): Bool {
     return value < 0